gsoosk/VirtualNetworkRouting/README.md

 ```bash
 vagrant up
 ```
-vagrant configs are to run a virtual machine on your computer.
-You had to installed Virtual Box or other virtual machines. after that you can connect to virtual machine using `vagrant ssh` command.
+Vagrant configs are to run a virtual machine on your computer.
+You had to install Virtual Box or other virtual machines.
+After that, you can connect to the virtual machine using `vagrant ssh` command.

 **NOTE:** You also can make codes on your machine with standard c++ compiler `g++`.